Subramanye/blog/_pages/about.md

 permalink: /about/
 ---

 Hi, there 👋!
 My name is Rama.
-I'm a planetary science researcher and my work primarily focuses on numerical modeling of planetary surface processes.
+I'm a planetary science researcher and my work primarily focuses on numerical modeling of planetary surface processes (Check out my [homepage](https://subramanye.github.io/)).
 I write blogs to educate curious people and inspire people to be curious.
 I see this as a way of leveraging my skills to contribute to scientific community in a global scale.

 ## Feel free to contribute !